cdk-patterns/serverless/the-lambda-trilogy/README.md

 - Adapters required to make existing frameworks work with lambda.
 These are in various states of maturity and are another potential vulnerability in your app.

 ## What's In This CDK Pattern?
-I have bundled fully TypeScript and fully Python versions (including the lambdas) for this pattern because most of the logic takes place outside the AWS CDK infrastructure code.
+I have bundled fully TypeScript and fully Python versions (including the lambdas) for all 3 lambda states inside this pattern because most of the logic takes place outside the AWS CDK infrastructure code.

 The logic that I have used to demonstrate these patterns is a partially functional calculator.